TCS NQT Coding Questions and Answers (with code)

 Understanding the NQT Coding Section

 • Languages Allowed: You can use C, C++, Java, Python, or Perl.
-Pick the one you’re fastest with.
-Python is popular for its speed of writing.
+Pick the language you are most comfortable debugging under pressure.

 Academy Pro